awsdocs/aws-deep-learning-amis/doc_source/tutorial-chainer.md

 1. To view the graphs, use the `scp` command to copy them to your local computer\.

    In a macOS terminal, running the following `scp` command downloads all three files to your `Downloads` folder\.
 Replace the placeholders for the location of the key file and server address with your information\.
 For other operating systems, use the appropriate `scp` command format\.
+Note, for an Amazon Linux AMI, the user name is ec2\-user\.

    ```
    (chainer_p36) :~/src/chainer/examples/mnist/result$ scp -i "your-key-file.pem" ubuntu@your-dlami-address.compute-1.amazonaws.com:~/src/chainer/examples/mnist/result/*.png ~/Downloads